Sat April 28, 2012

 GUY RAZ, HOST:

 It's WEEKENDS on ALL THINGS CONSIDERED from NPR News.
 I'm Guy Raz.

 In a little more than 10 years, the total amount of student loan debt in this country has doubled: more than a trillion dollars today.
 And in the not-too-distant future, student loan debt will eclipse the amount of money Americans owe on both their cars and credit cards combined.
 How do we get there, and how do we get out?
 That's our cover story today.

 RAZ: This week, President Obama went to the University of North Carolina.

 RAZ: He was there to make the case for keeping interest rates on student loans low.

 OBAMA: The interest rates will double unless Congress acts by July 1st.

-RAZ: Well, yesterday, Congress did act - a Republican bill that will keep interest rates in federal student loans at 3.4 percent.
-But to finance it, well, Republicans would strip $6 billion from a program within the health care law.
+RAZ: Well, yesterday, Congress did act - a Republican bill that will keep interest rates on federal student loans at 3.4 percent.
+But to finance it, well, Republicans would strip $6 billion from a program within the health-care law.
 So President Obama says he will veto it.
-But even if those interest rates are kept low, the bigger problem remains: What to do about the soaring costs of college and the related debt obligations that 40 million Americans now carry?
+But even if those interest rates are kept low, the bigger problem remains: What to do about the soaring costs of college, and the related debt obligations that 40 million Americans now carry?

 JOSH TISONYAI: My name is Josh Tisonyai, 25 years old.
 I just graduated last August from the Ohio State University.

 TISONYAI: I feel bad.
-I'm 25, still living with my mom, and she's helping me pay cell phone or just other type of bills I have.
-I'm just trying to be optimistic because I know a lot of other people are in my shoes too.
+I'm 25, still living with my mom, and she's helping me pay cellphone - or just other type of bills I have.
+But I'm just trying to be optimistic because I know a lot of other people are in my shoes, too.